How To Unclog A Toilet Without A Plunger

 Important Precautions

 Boiling water risks cracking the porcelain or damaging seals.
-The toilet bowl might overflow if too much water is added too quickly.
+If too much water is added too quickly, the toilet bowl might overflow.
 Testing water temperature ensures it feels hot without scalding.

 Method 2: Dish Soap and Hot Water